 I think you ought to know which delegates support Ted Cruz and put those names next to them.

-With that said, everybody knew what the system was here.
+But I'm saying going forward, with that said, everybody knew what the system was here.

-Now, as it relates to courting of delegates or at the state conventions, if if Ted Cruz is persuading his people to become those delegates, and that means on a second ballot, if there ever was one, I you can't fault him for that.
+Now, as it relates to courting of delegates or at the state conventions, if Ted Cruz is persuading his people to become those delegates, and that means on a second ballot, if there ever was one, you can't fault him for that.

 He's working hard.